sign/image-latent-transformer/README.md

 > We call the community to create a more robust renderer, decoupled from the system's font rendering,
 > for better consistency across platforms and easier reproducibility.

-Inference is not yet implemented.
-The autoregressive prediction logic is a bit more complex than the usual.
+Since we have two decoders, the autoregressive prediction logic is a bit more complex than the usual, and supporting decoding algorithms like beam-search is not trivial.

-It is unnecessary to have inference if we just want to check the loss.
+Thus, on the latent-transformer level, we only support greedy decoding for now.
+On the bytes decoder level, we support all classical decoding algorithms supported by HuggingFace Transformers.

 ## Cite